- Splunk Enterprise and virtual machines

 Considerations regarding Common Internet File System (CIFS)/Server Message Block (SMB)

-Splunk Enterprise supports the use of the CIFS/SMB protocol for the following purposes, on shares hosted by Windows machines only:
+Splunk Enterprise supports the use of the CIFS/SMB protocol for the following purposes, on shares hosted by Windows hosts only:

-When you use a CIFS resource for storage, make sure that you configure the resource for write permissions for the user that connects to the resource at both the file and share levels.
+When you use a CIFS resource for storage, confirm that the resource has write permissions for the user that connects to the resource at both the file and share levels.
 If you use a third-party storage device, ensure that its implementation of CIFS is compatible with the implementation that your Splunk Enterprise instance runs as a client.

 Do not attempt to index data to a mapped network drive on Windows (for example "